kameshwarasekar/GRU_CPSC471_Project/README.md

 - [SQLite 3](https://www.sqlite.org/index.html)
 ## How to run the program
 *Python, Django and Django Rest Framework are required to run the project*
-1. Clone the repository and open a terminal that directs to `GRU_CPSC471_Project/gru`
+1. Clone the repository and open a terminal under the directory `GRU_CPSC471_Project/gru`
 2. Run `py manage.py runserver` on Windows or `python3 manage.py runserver` on Linux/macOS X
 3. Open a browser tab and go to `http://127.0.0.1:8000/`